 There are two cupholders located at the front of the center console, in front of the shift lever.
-These cupholders have a black rubber liner that can be removed for cleaning or to accommodate larger cup sizes.
 There are also cupholders for the rear seat passengers located at the rear of the center console.

 Center Console Storage Area

 Your vehicle may have a center console armrest with storage area.
 Use the lever on the front of the console to open it.